The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Method for numerical differentiation of functions given by noisy values at non-equidistant points

-Therefore, relating to $x_{\rm a}$ enables the use of quite wide windows including rather large numbers of data points.
-In this way, the random errors of the derivative values obtained by numerical differentiation can be considerably reduced compared to the random errors of two-point formulas.
-Moreover, due to the averaging, the prefactor in the truncation error of the derivative value obtained by our approach is usually significantly smaller than that for the two-point midpoint formula considering the same argument interval.
+Therefore, relating to $x_{\rm a}$ often enables the use of quite wide windows including rather large numbers of data points.
+In this way, the random errors of the derivative values, obtained by numerical differentiation, are usually considerably reduced compared to the random dispersion of values resulting from two-point formulas. -- Note, however, that these random errors are always correlated over the window width. -- Furthermore, due to the averaging, the prefactor in the truncation error of the derivative value obtained by our approach is usually appreciably smaller than that for the two-point midpoint formula considering the same argument interval.
 In consequence, a far smaller total uncertainty of the value of $\mbox{d} f / \mbox{d} x$ can be reached by linear regression with relating the slope to $x_{\rm a}$ than by applying common difference quotient approaches.

 It is worth mentioning that the influence of the truncation error may be diminished even further.
 For this aim, $f(x)$ has to be transformed to a function $\phi(\xi)$ with weaker nonlinearity.
 After calculating $\mbox{d} \phi / \mbox{d} \xi$ by means of the procedure described above, one obtains the $\mbox{d} f / \mbox{d} x$ data using common differentiation rules.